generic-ebpf/generic-ebpf/README.md

 1. ebpf: Portable interpreter, JIT compiler, and ebpf subsystems (e.g. map) library, works in both of userspace and kernel.
 2. ebpf_dev: Character device for loading ebpf program or other related objects (e.g. map) into kernel.
 Alternative of Linux bpf(2).
-3. libgbpf: A library which implements abstruction layer for interacting with various eBPF systems and eBPF ELF parser.
+3. libgbpf: A library which implements abstraction layer for interacting with various eBPF systems and eBPF ELF parser.
 Currently supports ebpf_dev and Linux's native eBPF (experimental) as backends.

 Current support status